 - Avoid kinks as the light gauge copper strands can break.

 - Double check the wire color are correctly matched to the colored-coded pin positions on the jack.

-- Wire the jack following the T568B wiring diagram unless you have reason to use the now recommended T568A wiring scheme.
+- Wire the jack following the T568B wiring diagram unless you have reason to use the T568A wiring scheme.
 The T568B standard is widely used in commercial and residential cable installations.
-It doesn’t really matter which wiring scheme you choose because either will work fine if both ends of the Ethernet cable are wired the same way.
+It doesn’t really matter which wiring scheme you choose because either method is fine if both ends of the Ethernet cable are wired the same way.

-- The following instructions illustrate how to wire the Ethernet jack using T568B standard.
+- The following instructions illustrate how to wire the Ethernet jack per the T568B standard.
 The means matching the twisted pair colors to the “B” color code band on the Ethernet jack.
 Notice the B color band (upside down) on the Leviton QuickPort Jack in the image below.
-(If you choose to wire per the T568A standard, just match the wires colors to the “A” color code band.)
+(If you choose to wire per the T568A standard just match the wires colors to the “A” color code band.)

 The punch down tool and Cat 5e jacks are illustrated below.
 The punch down tool is a basic model that’s fine for occasional work.

 About 2 inches of sheath are removed from the cable, revealing the four twisted wire pairs.